radius-project/blog/radblog/content/posts/2024/radius-dapr/index.md

 }
  ```

- 2)With Dapr enabled in your container, you declare a reference to the State Store building block your app uses.
+With Dapr enabled in your container, you declare a reference to the State Store building block your app uses:

  ```
  resource stateStore 'Applications.Dapr/stateStores@2023-10-01-preview' = {
   name: 'statestore'